Ersanio/snes-assembly-book/docs/indepth/addressing.md

 LDA $02,s ;($001FF2) Loads the second last pushed value into A.
 LDA $03,s ;($001FF3) ...
 ```
+In 16-bit A mode, the address increments would be 2, rather than 1, like in the example above.

 ### Stack Relative, Indirect Indexed with Y
 This is pretty much the same as `Direct, Indirect Indexed with Y`, except the value is loaded from a stack relative address.
 Example: